imnexerio/portfolio/README.md

 3. Customize your personal information in the profile sections
 4. Deploy to your preferred hosting service (GitHub Pages, Netlify, Vercel, etc.)

+## 🔄 GitHub Actions Deployment (Recommended)

+This portfolio includes a GitHub Actions workflow for automatic deployment to GitHub Pages:

+1. Fork this repository
+2. Go to your repository's Settings > Secrets and variables > Actions
+3. Add a new repository secret named `PAT_GITHUB` with your GitHub token
+4. Go to Settings > Pages and set the source to "GitHub Actions"
+5. Any push to the main branch will automatically deploy your portfolio

+The deployment workflow will:
+- Build and deploy your site to GitHub Pages
+- Make your PAT_GITHUB token available during the build process
+- Keep your token secure by using GitHub's secret management

 ## 🛠️ Configuration

 ### GitHub Integration